muratk5n/thirdwave/en/README.md

 ---

-Jenin, the place where that poor female journalist was killed recently, is in northern West Bank.
-Jenin is obviously behind the wall, but still under military occupation.
-Extremely low income, workers from there have to pass through checkpoints, with permits, to enter Israel to work.

----

-If Gaza and West Bank are both surrounded by walls, why the need for the military occupation, in the West Bank?
-The walls also create a Palestian state already.
-Egypt can take Gaza, West Bank can declare statehood, w East Jerusalem as the capital.
-Absent the one-state solution, what else is there?

----

 Didn't PM May say "no UK prime minister could ever agree" to an Irish Sea border?
 Well there is one now.
 There is a customs border in the Irish Sea.
 That means Brexiters broke the UK to 'deliver Brexit'.
 They